kiwi0fruit/jats/README.md

 # Alternative translation of Jung-Augustinavichiute-Talanov Socionics to English + On incompatibility of Socionics and MBTI

-This is an alternative translation of one of the braches of Socionics to English.
-My vision of some parts of the ***Jung-Augustinavichiute-Talanov Socionics*** (*JATS*).
-But sometimes my vision goes beyond JATS.
+This is an alternative translation of the basic terms of one of the braches of Socionics to English: my vision of some parts of the ***Jung-Augustinavichiute-Talanov Socionics*** (*JATS*).
+Sometimes my vision goes beyond JATS and doesn't cover some interesting parts of JATS.
 Only the main terms were translated and described so this article is a stub.
 The notable differences are described in the summary.

 ## Contents